 An Application Form for a Final Certificate must be filled out and will include an Application Fee, Detailed Expenditure Report, Independent Audit Report, Documents showing compliance with the Provisional Certificate, Shooting Script, DVDs of the completed production with the final end credits, Broadcast Masters, Copy of Press Kit, Full Cast & Crew List and addresses etc.

 The tax incentive available to a licensed resident of the zone is a 100 percent corporate tax holiday for up to 10 years.
-Every intending resident must obtain a licence first prior to setting up within the zone.
+Every intending resident must obtain a license first prior to setting up within the zone.

 Film Fiji is a government statutory body whose core task is to promote and develop the audio visual industry in Fiji.
 The legislation defining its scope and functions is the Film Fiji Act (2002).